-A Sales Order can be added by selecting the client and the product and finally be saved as Pending (Draft) or Verified.
+A Sales Order can be added by selecting the client and the product and finally be saved as Pending (Draft) or Approved.

-You can create a new Sales Order from the SELL dashboard, by clicking on the Sales Order button.
+You can create a new Sales Order from the Sales section, by clicking on the New Order button.

 This will trigger the following document creation page:

 The Client field can be automatically populated by starting typing text that is either included in the Client’s name, the Client’s Phone 1 or Phone 2, the Client’s e-mail address or the tax ID of the Client.
 Adding the Client will automatically populate the Billing Address and Shipping Address fields according to the Client definition.
 It will also populate the main Contact name of the Client (if a default contact has been assigned under the Client chosen).
 In case the Client is a new one, the user may click the icon next to the Client textbox to add on-the-fly a new Client to the account.

 The SKU field in the Product Details tab can be populated by starting typing text that is either included in the SKU code, the Product Description, the Product Version or the EAN code of the Product definition.
 Adding the SKU code will automatically populate the Product Description, Product Version and Unit Price fields according to the Product definition.
 In case the SKU is not found in the account, the user will get notified to add on-the-fly a new Product to the account.

 The Order Comments field may accommodate any comments related to the Sales Order.
 This text will be visible in the default printout of the Sales Order.
 The Order Tags may accommodate any comma separated keywords to describe the Sales Order (for example, “Priority, Approved”, etc.).
 This text will not be visible in the default printout of the Sales Order.